SSWConsulting/SSW.Rules.Content/rules/handle-noise-email/rule.md

 **❌ Figure: Inbox with noise from Azure Devops**

-You can create a folder and rules in your outlook to store noise email from each sender.
-[Move message from specific sender](https://support.microsoft.com/en-gb/office/always-move-messages-from-a-specific-sender-e28d03c0-077d-4366-a348-4536f0fc9008)
+You can create a folder and rules in your Microsoft Outlook to move noisy emails out of the inbox based on the sender.
+[This article](https://support.microsoft.com/en-gb/office/always-move-messages-from-a-specific-sender-e28d03c0-077d-4366-a348-4536f0fc9008) shows how to move messages from specific senders.

 ![Noise email in individual folder](Noise-email-in-individual-folder.png)